Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/274_H_Index.md

             }
         }

-        // We should not reach here unless the input is empty vector. return 0;
+        // We will not reach here anyway bacause the h-index range is [0, num_of_papers],
+        // which has been tried in above loop. return 0;
     }
 };